mcabbott/LazyStack.jl/README.md

 Before v0.1 this function used to be called `stack`, but that name is now exported by Base (from Julia 1.9).
 Like this package, `Base.stack` makes an array with `size(result) = (size(inner)..., size(outer)...)`.
-It always returns a new dense array, not a lazy container.
+However, it always returns a new dense array, not a lazy container.
 And instead of two vectors (in the above example) it would want a tuple `stack(([pi^ℯ], [ℯ^pi]))`.

 Generators such as `lazystack([i,2i] for i in 1:5)` and arrays of mixed eltype like `lazystack([1,2], [3.0, 4.0], [5im, 6im])` used to be be handled here, making a dense array, but are now simply passed through to `Base.stack`.

 When the individual slices aren't backed by an `Array`, as for instance with `CuArray`s on a GPU, then again `Base.stack` is called.
 This should make one big `CuArray`, since scalar indexing of individual slices won't work well.

 ### Ragged stack